Goodwill-Easter Seals Minnesota is a 501(c)3 nonprofit that offers job training and customized

 We prepare people for work to address labor disparities in Minnesota.

-Goodwill-Easter Seals Minnesota (GESMN) holds many certifications and accreditations to ensure transparency with donors and the highest level of service to our program participants.
-Nationally, Goodwill is rated an "A" grade by Charity Watch, and GESMN has earned nine consecutive 4-star ratings from Charity Navigator, a distinction obtained by only 2% of charities nationwide.
+GESMN holds many certifications and accreditations to ensure transparency with donors and the highest level of service to our program participants.
+Nationally, Goodwill is rated an "A" grade by Charity Watch, and GESMN has earned nearly a dozen 4-star ratings from Charity Navigator, a distinction obtained by only 2% of charities nationwide.

 Americans told the World Value Index that Goodwill is the brand they trust more than any other.
 The World Value Index is based on a nationally representative, comprehensive survey of 3,000 Americans on perception, awareness and behaviors in response to the purpose and mission of organizations and brands.